Skip to Main Content

 You may not know, but vultures are now the most threatened bird species in the world.
 Many birds are hunted, poisoned by pesticides and lead fragments from bullets, injured by electricity cables or hit by cars when feeding on road-kill.

-Through out Link to the Wild initiative, we support VulPro – a charity working in South Africa to protect, rehabilitate and re-release these amazing birds.
+Through our Link to the Wild initiative, we support VulPro – a charity working in South Africa to protect, rehabilitate and re-release these amazing birds.
 When you visit our bird-of-prey centre you’ll get the chance to donate to this important charity if you wish.
 Your money goes towards:

 • The rescue and retrieval of downed and injured birds